Cable knots are not thin: Introduction

 \subsection{Acknowledgements}

-I am grateful to my advisor, Prof. \c{C}a\u{g}atay Kutluhan, for his constant encouragement, guidance and inputs throughout the preparation of this paper and beyond.
-I would like to thank Prof. Matt Hedden whose initial suggestion to look into bordered Floer homology led to the result and also for his invaluable feedback on an earlier draft.
-Special thanks to Prof. William Menasco and Prof. Xingru Zhang for valuable discussions time and again and Abhishek Mallick for suggesting me this problem and lots of helpful discussions.
+I am grateful to my PhD advisor, \c{C}a\u{g}atay Kutluhan, for his encouragement, guidance and inputs during the preparation of the first draft.
+I would like to thank Matt Hedden whose initial suggestion to look into bordered Floer homology led to the result and also for his feedback on an earlier draft.
+Special thanks to William Menasco and Xingru Zhang for several valuable discussions during the preparation of the first draft, and Abhishek Mallick for suggesting this problem and a number of helpful discussions.
+I would also like to forward my gratitude to the anonymous referees for being patient in pointing out flaws in the draft, and helping to improve the draft immensely.
+I would also like to thank Holt Bodish for pointing out a mistake in an earlier version of the paper and to Claudius Zibrowius for providing invaluable feedback on the draft.
+An individual research grant of the DFG, project no. 505125645, supported my work.